What we do

 Phil Stollery – Editor/Project Lead

 Phil leads and coordinates the Network Suffolk project, sourcing content and managing the web site and social media.
-He is a member of St Matthews Church, Ipswich.
+He is a member of Bridge Church, Ipswich.

 Originally from Ipswich, Phil moved away for a period of 10 years, living in Leicestershire and Essex, before moving back in 2001.
 Since 2011 Phil has been involved in working with local Christians and Churches in various unity activities and events.
 This has resulted in a good network of friends and contacts across various denominations.